-Table 14.3: List of long-baseline neutrino oscillation experiments where $E{\nu}$ and $E{\pi}$ are the energy of neutrino and pion, respectively, $\theta$ is the angle between the pion and neutrino direction, and $\gamma = E{\pi}/m{\pi}$ .
-For $\theta = 0$ , the energy of neutrino is linearly proportional to the energy of pion.
+In order to maximize the sensitivity of the experiment, the ratio of baseline and neutrino energy (L/E) should be chosen to match the oscillation effects to be studied.
+In addition to maximizing the flux of neutrinos with relevant energy, neutrinos with irrelevant energy that result in unwanted background process should be suppressed.
+The energy of a neutrino from a pion decay is where E{ν} and E{π} are the energy of neutrino and pion, respectively, θ is the angle between the pion and neutrino direction, and $\gamma = E{\pi}/m{\pi}$.
+For $\theta = 0$, the energy of neutrino is linearly proportional to the energy of pion.
 In this case, a narrow band beam can be made by selecting the momentum of pions.
-On the other hand, for $\theta \neq 0$ , the energy of neutrino is not strongly dependent on the parent energy for a wide range of pion energy, but dependent on the off-axis angle $\theta$ .
-Using this relation, a neutrino beam with narrow energy spectrum, around the energy determined by $\theta$ , can be produced.
-This off-axis beam method was first introduced for BNL E889 proposal [105] and adopted in T2K and NOvA experiments.
-For a list of neutrino beamlines, see also the review 32.
-Neutrino Beam Lines at High-Energy Proton Synchrotrons.
+On the other hand, for $\theta \neq 0$, the energy of neutrino is not strongly dependent on the parent energy for a wide range of pion energy, but dependent on the off-axis angle θ .
+Using this relation, a neutrino beam with narrow energy spectrum, around the energy determined by θ , can be produced.
+This off-axis beam method was first introduced for BNL E889 proposal [104] and adopted in T2K and NOvA experiments.
+For a list of neutrino beamlines, see also Chapter 33 of this Review, "Neutrino Beam Lines at High-Energy Proton Synchrotrons."